MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

 1. In the Copilot pane, ask to add a new slide using this prompt:

     ```
     Create a new slide with a summary of the benefits of using a corporate cleaning company for your business.
-The summary should consist of five short bullet points and use the "Two Content" slide layout.
     ```

     ![Screenshot of PowerPoint presentation create a new slide.](./media/generative-ai/copilot-powerpoint-add-new-slide.png)